On Closed-Form Expressions for the Fisher-Rao Distance: Continuous Distributions

 \item The statistical manifold of Beta distributions $p(x) = \frac{\Gamma(\alpha+\beta)}{\Gamma(\alpha)\Gamma(\beta)} x^{\alpha-1} (1-x)^{\beta-1}$, defined for $x \in [0,1]$ and parametrised by $(\alpha,\beta) \in \R_+^* \times \R_+^*$.
 The curvature of this manifold is~\cite{lebrigant2021-beta}

-which too is negative, but not constant.
+which is negative, but not constant too.
 In fact, more generally, the sectional curvature of the statistical manifold of Dirichlet distributions (which are the multivariate generalisation of Beta distributions) is negative~\cite[Thm.~6]{lebrigant2021-dirichlet}.

 \item Finally, a construction of $n$-dimensional statistical manifolds, based on a Hilbert space representation of probability measures, was given in~\cite{minarro1993}.
 The geometry of these manifolds is spherical, that is, they have constant positive curvature. \end{itemize} \end{remark}